-Selection of plastic material is one of the preliminary processes that are quite important in plastic design and manufacturing.
+The selection of plastic material is one of the preliminary processes that are quite important in plastic design and manufacturing.
 It could determine if a part will be able to function in its intended environment or not.
 When manufacturers attempt to select, they consider many properties such as:

 - Material Shrinkage Rate

-Shrinkage is the change in dimension of the molded part as it cools after the injection process.
+Shrinkage is the change in the dimension of the molded part as it cools after the injection process.
 All materials possess different shrink rates.
 The shrinkage rate depends on many factors, such as the family of the plastic, the melt flow index, and the processing conditions (such as injection pressure).
 The shrink rate of a part can affect its performance and geometry.

 Machinists also consider the ability of a plastic material to handle assembly processes such as mechanical fastening, welding, and bonding during material selection.
 This factor comes into play whenever the part in consideration is part of a larger contraption.